discourse/discourse-subscriptions/README.md

 ## Creating new user accounts

 **This is an experimental feature.** A user can create a new account if they makes a successful donation.
+Enable this in settings.
+When a user is not logged in, they will be asked to enter details for a new user account.
+This feature doesn't support mandatory custom user fields yet.

 ## Installation